MicrosoftDocs/memdocs/sccm/core/servers/manage/admin-console.md

 In the **Assets and Compliance** workspace, go to the **Devices** node, and select a device.
 In the details pane, switch to the new **Collections** tab.
 This tab lists the collections that include this device.

 > [!Note]
-> This tab currently isn't available from a devices subnode under the **Device Collections** node.
+> - This tab currently isn't available from a devices subnode under the **Device Collections** node.
 For example, when you select the option to **Show Members** on a collection.
+> - To see the complete list of collections a device belongs to, you must be a member of the **Full Administrator** security role.
+This is a known issue. <!--5107309-->

 #### Add SMBIOS GUID column to device and device collection nodes